PythonCloudFrameworks/bunny-storm/README.md

 Introduction
 ------------
-Tornado-Bunny is here to simplify working with RabbitMQ while using aio-pika.
+BunnyStorm is here to simplify working with RabbitMQ while using aio-pika.
 This library offers an asynchronous implementation of a RabbitMQ connector which is fully integrated with `asyncio`.
-Tornado-Bunny provides an all-in-one adapter with the following functionalities:
+BunnyStorm provides an all-in-one adapter with the following functionalities:
 1. publish - Publish a message.
 2. receive - Consume messages from a queue.
 Can automatically reply to desired routes if the received message contains a "reply_to" property.